 Map: Outlaws Motorcycle Club41.078664 -85.15694

-In the raid, 35 guns including assault rifles were taken along with $14,000 in cash, a kilogram of cocaine, cars, and 12 motorcycles.
+Seized in the raids were 35 guns including assault rifles, $14,000 in cash, drugs including a kilogram of cocaine, cars and 12 motorcycles.

 What are your thoughts CLICK HERE to leave us a "Your2Cents” comment.

 © Copyright 2014, A Granite Broadcasting Station.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.